 The last major ferry disaster in South Korea was in 1993, when 292 people were killed.

 As the search dragged on, families of the missing gathered at a nearby dock, some crying and holding each other.
+Boats circled the sunken ferry into the night, illuminated by red flares.

 Angry shouts could be heard when Prime Minister Chung Hong-won visited a shelter where relatives of the missing passengers waited for news.
 Some yelled that the government should have sent more divers to search the wreckage.